Akshaya Tritiya

-Akshaya Tritiya, also known as Akti or Akha Teej, is an annual Jain and Hindu spring festival.
-It falls on the third tithi (lunar day) of the bright half (Shukla Paksha) of the Hindu month of Vaisakha.
+Akśaya Tṛtīyā, also known as Ākhā Tīja, is an annual Jaina and Hindu spring festival.
+It falls on the third tithi (lunar day) of the bright half (Śukla Pakśa) of the Hindu month of Vaiśākha.

-Many Jains and Hindus consider the day auspicious for those who buy rice, deposit money in a bank account, buy any kind of new things or vessels - visiting temples, donating foods or special offers for poor people, or helping poor children for their education fees, all are good signs for Akshaya Tritiya.
+Many Jainas and Hindus consider the day auspicious for those who buy rice, deposit money in a bank account, buy any kind of new things or vessels, visit temples, donate food to the poor, or help the poor with fees for their education.

+Akshay Tritiya is considered one of the most auspicious days in both the Hindu and Jain religious calendars, distinguised from other festivals by the belief, worship, fasting, or the commencement of a new venture - generates inexhaustible spiritual merit that never diminishes.
+According to Milton, unlike most Hindu festivals, Akshaya Tritiya requires no specific astrological alighnment, makin it one the rare self-sufficient (svayamsiddha) auspicious moments in the Hindu calendar.
+The day is accordingly observed across regions and communities for a wide range of purposes including marriages, the commencement of new businesses, charitable giving, and memorial rites for deceased relatives.